evanx/redex/README.md

 We wish to leverage ES7, Node and Redis because:
 - Redis is a high-performance server for persistent data structures
-- Node is a popular platform for network programming
+- Node is a popular platform for building asynchronous infrastructure
-- ES7 eases the synchronisation of asynchronous co-routines
+- ES7 sugars the synchronisation of async coroutines via the "await" keyword
+- ES7 sugars the error handling of chained promises via exceptions

 Someone else might want to re-implement something similar in Go, Rust or D, to eke out more performance.
 I think that would be a great idea.
 Still, having a Node "reference implementation" is useful, at least for JavaScript developers.